zimivanende/BoomiFlow-SearchFilterTable/README.md

 Only shows the outcome button if there are selected rows "true" / "false" - default is "false"

+### RequiresRows

+Only shows the outcome button if there are rows
+"true" / "false" - default is "false"

 ### uri

 Will launch a uri when clicked rather than trigger an outcome.